-- 1. If the permit application is complete, the conservation district should send the permit application complete acceptance letter to the permit applicant.
-The district should copy the application manager on this letter.
-The letter will notify the applicant of their obligation to post a notice of the proposed project near the entrance to their premises and at the facility or location where the discharge will take place, if the facility or location is remote from the premises.
-The Permit Decision Guarantee timeframe of 107 business days will be based upon the date of that letter. - 2.
-The conservation district should submit the following items to the appropriate regional office:
+1. If the permit application is complete, the delegated conservation district, (or regional office when the conservation district is not delegated), should send the completeness notification letter to the permit applicant.
+The letter will notify the applicant of their obligation to post a notice of the proposed project near the entrance to their premises and at the facility and the location where the discharge will take place, if the facility or location is remote from the premises.
+The Permit Decision

+Guarantee timeframe of 107 business days will be based upon the date of that letter.

+2. The delegated conservation district should submit the following items to the appropriate regional office:

-Completed GIF or NOI/application, a check for the \$100.00 disturbed acre fee, a copy of the USGS 7.5 minute series quadrangle location map, the weekly permit activity report form, completeness checklist, municipal notification(s) and proof of receipt(s) for county and local government, one copy of PCSM plan, one copy of the riparian buffer waiver request (if applicable), PHMC information (copies of the Cultural Resources Notice and proof of receipt (only required if earth disturbance exceeds 10 acres), PNHP/PNDI filing proof
+Completed entire GIF and NOI/application, a copy of the USGS 7.5 minute series quadrangle location map, the weekly permit activity report form, completeness checklist, municipal notification(s) and proof of receipt(s) for county and local government, one copy of the E&S plan, one copy of PCSM plan, copy of the PHMC Cultural Resources Notice and proof of receipt (only required if earth disturbance exceeds 10 acres), and the PNDI search receipt or clearance letter.